Rotating rod and ball: Introduction

+There has been a considerable amount of work concerning time-dependent billiards.
+The main motivation for this work was concerned with studying mathematical models of Fermi acceleration.
+To a large extent, the research was focused on the question, of whever the energy of the billiard ball can grow to infinity as a result of multiple collisions with moving boundaries.
+Some papers studied billiard in oscillating domains \cite{BreathingCircle,Car,Dol,Gel2008,Gel1,Gel2,INei, Los}, while others \cite{rotSquare,Burdzy, rotOval, rot1,rot2} were concerned with billiard in rotating domains.
+This list of course is far from being complete.

-Isaac Newton in 1687 \cite{N} considered the problem of least resistance for a body moving in a rarefied medium.
-He assumed that the medium is rare enough, so as mutual interaction of particles of the medium can be neglected, and that collisions of the particles with the body surface are perfectly elastic.
-These assumptions greatly simplify the optimization problem.
+The motivation for our study, however, comes from a different physical model going back to Isaac Newton.
+In the second book of his {\it Principia} \cite{N} he studied the problem of least resistance for a body moving in a medium composed of point particles.
+The medium is extremely rare, so as mutual interaction of particles can be neglected, and collisions of the particles with the body are perfectly elastic.
+Newton considered the problem in the class of convex axisymmetric bodies with fixed length and width.

-Starting from 1993 \cite{BK}, many mathematical papers studying various settings and approaches in Newton’s problem have appeared (see, e.g., \cite{BrFK,BFK,BG97,LO,LP1,canad,PT,SIREV}, among others).
-It is generally assumed in these papers that the body translates in the medium; see, however, the papers \cite{Kr,ARMA,PTG,OMT} where a combination of translational and rotational motions is considered.
+Starting from the early 1990s, many papers concerning the problem of minimal resistance in various classes of bodies have appeared (see, e.g., \cite{BrFK, BFK,BK,BG97, LO,LP1,canad,PT,SIREV}, among others).
+It is generally assumed in these papers that the body translates in the medium; see, however, the papers \cite{Kr,ARMA,PTG,OMT}, where a combination of translational and rotational motions is considered.

-To the best of our knowledge, a regular study concerning free motion of a body (involving both translation and rotation) in the framework of Newtonian aerodynamics has never been carried out, even in the 2D case.
-Theorems of existence and uniqueness for the dynamics have not been obtained, and free motion on the plane of special shapes, even the simplest ones, such as an ellipse, a square, or even a line segment, has never been studied.\footnote{The only exception is the disk, whose dynamics is trivial: its motion is rectilinear, and its scalar velocity satisfies a differential equation $\dot v = -c v^2$.}
+To the best of our knowledge, a regular study concerning the free motion of a body (involving both translation and rotation) in the framework of Newtonian aerodynamics has never been carried out, even in the 2D case.
+Theorems of existence and uniqueness for the dynamics have not been obtained, and free motion on the plane of special shapes, even the simplest ones, such as an ellipse, a square, or a line segment, has never been studied.\footnote{The only exception is the disk, whose dynamics is trivial: its motion is rectilinear, and its scalar velocity satisfies a differential equation $\dot v = -c v^2$.}

-Here we start with the case which seems to be the simplest one: a line segment.
-By simplifying further the problem, assume that the mass of the segment is infinite.
-Initially it stays at rest in the horizontal position in the plane uniformly filled with particles at rest, and at the initial instant it starts rotational motion about its center counterclockwise.

-Of course, the first hit of each particle is with the right half of the rod.
-It is assumed that the medium particles do not mutually interact, so it suffices to consider the interaction of a each individual particle with the rod.
-It also makes sense to suppose that the length of the rod is infinite.

-Thus, we have the billiard in a moving domain on the plane.
-The domain is a half-plane rotating uniformly about a fixed point on its boundary.
-Note that the previous works on billiards in moving boundaries are mainly motivated by studying the mechanism of Fermi acceleration.
-By contrast, our motivation comes from Newton's least resistance problem.